JBtallgrass/ml-04-midterm-jballard/Peer_Review.md

 ## ✅ 4.
 Reflection Quality

 The reflections were honest and insightful.
-You discussed technical decisions, performance interpretation, and even the surprise of extremely high accuracy (which is a good sign you critically evaluated results).
-You also shared a great reminder about **checking for duplicates to avoid data leakage** — excellent point.
+The author discussed technical decisions, performance interpretation, and even the surprise of extremely high accuracy (which is a good sign you critically evaluated results). agian the author shared insight  about **checking for duplicates to avoid data leakage** — excellent point.

 > ⭐ **Positive:** Thoughtful self-assessment and discussion of trade-offs.
+Well done.
 > 🛠 **Suggestion:** Consider condensing a few repeated ideas for even stronger impact and flow.

 ---

 ## 📌 Summary

 This is a **high-quality, well-documented notebook** that demonstrates a solid understanding of classification modeling and evaluation.
-You addressed both the technical and analytical sides of the project, used helpful visualizations, and backed your decisions with reasoning.
+The refelections addressed both the technical and analytical sides of the project, used helpful visualizations, and backed your decisions with reasoning.
 With minor enhancements—like model comparison visuals and more feature experimentation—this already excellent project could reach an even higher level.

 > ✅ **Final Verdict:** Well-done and insightful!
-Great work, Brittany.
+Great work.

----
+⭐ Review completed by Jason Ballard

-Let me know if you'd like this exported as a `.md` or added to your repo in a peer-review folder!
+⭐ A GenAI assistant platform was used to proof, edit, and generate icons used in this document.